 ✰✰✰✰✰

-It Was Here Before, And It’s Here After: The Murals of Hyde Park, 2019 is a short documentary made by our 2019 “Advanced Documentary Video” students.
+It Was Here Before, And It’s Here After: The Murals of Hyde Park is a film made by our 2019 “Advanced Documentary Video” students.
 The film explores the history of murals in Hyde Park and features interviews with muralists Carol Yasko and Carolyn Elaine, arts journalist Jeff Huebner, and the people of Hyde Park.